-In my view, your mind is effectively your GPS for living and so you want it to be healthy and glitch-free.
+Your mind is effectively your GPS for living, so you want it to be as healthy and glitch-free as possible.
 I can help you get a deeper understanding of you.
 Your mind.
 Your psychology.
 In the context of your family history and cultural experiences.

 You may desire higher self-esteem, or less anxiety, or to feel more comfortable with closeness or vulnerability.
 Or you may want to improve your communication skills or work on parenting.
 The better you understand your operating system - your sensitivities, anxieties, and patterns of reacting - the more skillful you'll become in responding to life's inevitable challenges.
 Everyone in your life benefits, not just you.

 With humor and compassion, alongside extensive training and 20 years of experience in private practice, I'll help you develop the self-awareness, skills and solutions that you need so that you can grow from your struggles and live up to your potential.
 My approach is flexible and practical, tailored to meet your needs for getting at the root of what is getting in your way.